OMG-Bench: A New Challenging Benchmark for Skeleton-based Online Micro Hand Gesture Recognition: More Implementation Details

 We employed six metrics to evaluate the performance of the model.\\ \textbullet \quad \textbf{Detection Rate (DR)}: The ratio between the number of correctly detected gestures and the total number of gestures in the input sequences.
 A gesture is considered correctly detected if it has a temporal intersection with the ground truth greater than 50\% of the true interval, does not last more than twice the real duration, and has the same label.
 The gestures predicted by the recognizer but not corresponding to ground truth ones are defined as false positives.\\ \textbullet \quad \textbf{False Positive Score (FP)}: Defined as the ratio between the number of false positives and the total number of gestures.\\ \textbullet \quad \textbf{Jaccard Index (JI)}: The average relative overlap between the ground truth and the predicted labels for the input sequences.
 It is used in many continuous classification tasks, but it does not evaluate the ability to avoid multiple activations for a single gesture or small noisy activations.\\ \textbullet \quad \textbf{Normalized Levenshtein Distance (NLD)}: Defined as the average normalized edit distance between the predicted gesture sequence and the ground truth sequence.
 It measures the minimum number of insertions, deletions, and substitutions required to transform the predicted sequence into the ground truth, normalized by the length of the ground truth.
 NLD evaluates the overall sequence-level similarity and penalizes recognition errors including missed, spurious, and misclassified gestures.
 It can be expressed as:

 where $y_{\text{predict}}$ and $y_{\text{true}}$ are the predicted and true list of labels of the gestures respectively.\\ \textbullet \quad \textbf{Inference Time}: We perform model inference on an RTX 4090D GPU and measure the inference time (in milliseconds) with a batch size of 1.
-This metric serves as the most direct measure of the efficiency of online gesture recognition models.\\ \textbullet \quad \textbf{Average Delay}: Average Delay is defined as the difference, measured in frames, between the actual gesture start frame and the last frame reported by the algorithm for predicting the gesture start frame.
-This metric reflects the time gap between the true start frame of the gesture and the moment a prediction is made.
+This metric serves as the most direct measure of the efficiency of online gesture recognition models.\\ \textbullet \quad \textbf{Average Delay}: Average Delay is defined as the difference, measured in frames, between the actual gesture end frame and the last frame reported by the algorithm for predicting the gesture start frame.